Bean and Cheese Egg Bakes

 Today I made one in minutes using cannellinis, some leftover pizza sauce, cheddar cheese, topped with an egg.
 My daughter was drawn in by the aroma and wanted to know what I was cooking.
 I told her, thinking she’d turn her nose up, but she was still interested in trying it.
 She said it tasted like lasagna.
 Lasagna?
 Really?
 She then wanted to know how to make it.
 Honestly, I was quite surprised with her response.
 I’ll certainly be making these (or get her to) more often for dinner with a simple side salad.
 Just think, this is something that she’ll be able to make for herself when she heads to college in a few years.
 And it’s pretty healthy too!

-Let me show you how simple it is.
-All ingredients are layered in a ramekin that’s been coated with cooking spray.
+Let me show you how simple it is to make Bean and Cheese Egg Bakes.
+Begin by layering all ingredients in a ramekin that has been coated with cooking spray.

 Then microwave or bake in the oven.
 Cooking times will vary depending on your microwave or oven, and the size ramekin you use.
 For single servings I choose the microwave route, but for several at a time, the oven may work better.
 The recipe below covers tips for both.
 Determining what the cooking time is for you will be the only thing that comes close to being difficult with this dish.
 But once you know the cooking time for your kitchen, you know.
 You know?